Document archiving: security and safety standards 2022

 If you're implementing ECM software one department at a time, you might have a small team of testers from the department you're currently implementing in.
 If you plan to implement the solution across the enterprise, recruit testers from every functional unit you can.
 They'll all be concerned about different aspects of the system.
 It's tempting to choose the best and brightest to test your system.
 And while your top employees may certainly be likely to spot important issues and communicate them to the team, it's also a good idea to include other employees to ensure the system works well for everyone.

-When properly implemented, an enterprise content management system works like the brain of an organization.
+When properly implemented, an enterprise content management system works like the brain of an organisation.
 It preserves and stores data similarly to how the brain stores memories for a person.
 ECM systems ensure employees, clients and others can retrieve information via the system and use it for the purpose of business tasks, analytics or decision-making.

 The role of enterprise content management is to ensure documents and data exist in a single system, reducing the time it takes to gather information necessary for critical business tasks.